Amber-Chaeeunk/LEGAR_BENCH/README.md

   } </pre>

-Please contact Chaeeun Kim (chaeeun@lbox.kr) for any questions or suggestions.
+Please contact Chaeeun Kim (chaechaek1214@gmail.com) for any questions or suggestions.